Businessman Rakishev to take control of Kazkommertsbank

-ALMATY (Reuters) - Kenges Rakishev, a Kazakh businessman whose father-in-law Imangali Tasmagambetov is the defense minister, is acquiring control of the country’s largest bank, Kazkommertsbank.
+ALMATY, Aug 8 (Reuters) - Kenges Rakishev, a Kazakh businessman whose father-in-law Imangali Tasmagambetov is the defence minister, is acquiring control of the country’s largest bank, Kazkommertsbank.

 The bank said in a statement on Friday it had been informed by Rakishev, who is already a major shareholder in the bank, that he had reached a preliminary deal with Alnair private equity group to combine their shareholdings.